© 2016, 2017, 2018, 2019, 2020

 Dr Frederick Knapp, Professor of the Polytechnic School of Braunschweig, Germany made a thorough investigation of mineral tannages.
 His British patent 2,716 (1861), through John H. Johnson, covered iron, chrome, manganese, and other metallic salts in combination with fatty acids to form insoluble metallic soaps, so that the iron in the pelt might not be washed out.
 (12)

 Edward and John Turney, brothers, founded the Tannery on the River Trent in Nottingham which flourished to become a limited company, Turney Brothers Limited, in 1881.
+Tha family established two other tanneries at the same time.

 August Destouy originates the idea of a welt sewing machine which led to the Goodyear Welt Stitcher, developed and perfected under the direction of Charles Goodyear, Jr. (29)